Significant-Gravitas/Auto-GPT-Benchmarks/README.md

 `docker build -t autogpt .`

 ## Running the tests
+In command line after you built
 EVALS_THREADS=1 EVALS_THREAD_TIMEOUT=600 oaieval auto_gpt_completion_fn test-match --registry_path $PWD/auto_gpt_benchmarking

+# Understanding OpenAI Evals

+The Evals docs are here and very good: https://github.com/openai/evals/tree/main/docs

+The basic idea is this:
+1. Use a completion function to point to the language model or in our case AutoGPT, the model you want to test.
+2. Register that completion function with the evals framework with a yaml in a `completion_fns` dir.
+3. Run the evals against the completion function.

+Then you can make more yaml defined evals and run them against the completion function as needed.

+### Completions Functions

+See our yaml file in `completion_fns` dir for the registration of the completion function.
+See our completion function itself in CompletionFn.py That points to the AutoGPT model we want to test which is spun up dynamically in a docker container in AutoGPTAgent.py

 # Example final output: